knpuniversity/symfony4/knpu/ep4-security/impersonation.md

 the code inside Symfony that helps reload the user from the session at the beginning of each request.
 But it is *also* used by a few other features to load the user, like `remember_me` and `switch_user`.
-If you're using the Doctrine user provider like we are, then this `field` key determines which field will be used for all of this.
+If you're using the Doctrine user provider like we are, then this `property` key determines which field will be used for all of this.
 If you changed this to `id`, we would need to use the `id` with switch user.

 ## Adding a Banner when you are Impersonating